 - Logging policy

-- App design
+- App design and compatibility

 - Customer support